denten-books/plain-text/main.md

 and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a singular eureka moment, the invention of the universal machine should be viewed as a historical process that culminates with Turing's description.
-That process can be reduced to four key elements, each necessary for the functioning of the Turing machine (and each in themselves representing a long lineage of technological development):
+Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates with Turing's ideal specifications.
+Three key stages, each in itself encompassing a long lineage of technological development, stand out as absolutely necessary for the complete development:

 1. The mechanization of type.
-With the invention of the typewriter, the variability of hand-written script can be reduced to a limited set of discrete characters.
-The process of normalization is by no means complete today, as attested by the proliferation of character encodings and the difficulty that research on optical text recognition faces in dealing with non-Western writing systems.
+With the invention of the movable type and the typewriter, the variability of hand-written script can be normalized to a limited set of discrete characters.
+The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle in dealing with non-Western writing systems.

 2. Remote communications (geographical displacement).
+Mechanical type can now be converted into electrical signals.
 The telegraph removes writing from its immediate physical environment.
 Authorial presence, already weakened by writing as such, is further distanced from the contexts of utterance.
 The telegraph lengthens the chain of technological and political mediation in the transmission of information.
 The telegram differs from the letter in that it is transcribed, encoded, decoded, and transcribed again.
-The lengthening further weakens the authorial function: where a letter needs to be "forged" to mis-represent authorial intent, third parties (like the telegraph clerk) are explicitly present in the act of transmission.
-The clerk's (or the censor's) "signature" cannot be distinguished from the author's (a common literary plot device in the fiction of the period).
+The lengthening further weakens the authorial function: where a letter must be "forged" to mis-represent authorial intent, third parties (like the telegraph clerk) are explicitly present in the act of telegraphic transmission.
+In the absence of the identifying "hand," the telegraph clerk's (or the censor's) mark cannot be distinguished from the author's (a common literary plot device in the fiction of the period).
+The notion of the telegram's "fidelity" therefore becomes an attribute of the communication channel as a whole.

+3. Automation and programmable media (temporal displacement).
+Programmable media like perforated tape removes the human previously needed to mediate between mechanical and electrical signal.

-3. Automation and programmable media(tempral displacement).
-Again, already a property of all writing, temporal displacement itensifies as the telegraph is coupled with the typewriter, while the typewriter no longer operates directly on physical media.
+Again, already a
+   property of all writing, temporal displacement intensifies as the telegraph is coupled with the typewriter along with remova.
+The per

+"Content" intended for humans can now be mixed with "control code" intended to alter the operation of the receiving device.

+Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial and least understood.
 A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled by a traveling perforated strip or tape" (from US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893]).
-The initial idea of using perforated tape to control curcuits remotely @US158156, by Charles Wheatstone in 1874.
-Prior to perforated tape, the transmission of a message by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated curcuit.
-Typewriters and telegraphs relied on a human as an interface, in other words.
-The transcription of text into signal, and back onto paper required the real-time presence of human encoders and a decoders.
-The perforated tape decoupled the human from the machine, allowing for the automation of the device.
-In 1911, two inventors working on the telegraph write, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages; which is adapted to utilize a single wire between two or more stations and automatically typewritten in page form ready for delivery to the addressee [@bumstead1916]."
-Note the erosion of the distinction between "message" and "control" in this process.
-Some "messsages" encoded into the tape are meant for human, while other are there to control curcuits.
+Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated curcuit.
+In this system, the human operator acted as a silent interface between text and machine.
+The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and a decoders.
+The perforated tape decoupled the human from the machine.
+In US1187035 (filed 1911, issued 1916) on "Telegraphy" Albert and Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."
+Instead, the message could be transcribed into perforation and then fed into the device at a later time.
+The tape mechanics of the type writer could be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
+A number of devices were patented to transform the mechanical action of the typewriter into perforation and perforation into print, completing the curcuit between "encoding" and "decoding".

 A flood of inventions appeared at the turn of the 20th century to capitalize on such decoupling.
 These include machines for tape-controlled telegraphic transmission (US158156, 1874-1874; US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402, 1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast programming or radio and television content (US1974062, 1932-1934; US2031074, 1931-1936).
 With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to modulate electrical current.
 In the transmission of a recorded message, the message itself plays the role of a controlling mechanism, aiding in the mechanical movement of the transmission apparatus.
-For the automated telegraph the control code and the message are
-one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical state of the machine.
-Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also the message.
-The device simply converts mechanical states into signal (printed, audible, or otherwise).
+For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical state of the machine.
+Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recepient.
+As one device converts human intput into mechanical states, and into signal, another device conversts the signal into mechanical states and into a human-legible message.
+In US1165663, filed in 1911 and issued in 1915, Hyman Goldberg writes: "the object of the invention is to provide mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."

-The logical conclusion of this idea is the controller (US1165663, 1911-1915).

 The material history of the Turing machine lies in the

+## 1.3 WYSINAWYG (What You See Is Not Always What You Get)
+`digital, analog, interface`

+### 1.3.1 Processing Words

 Friden FlexoWriter separates key strokes. > IBM MT/ST.